6q/dating_webapp/README.md

   * Clone the repository and bundle install
   * Copy config/application.example.yml to config/application.yml
-  * Run rake db:setup and go out for a coffe, because you are loading all the focking towns in the world each time you seed the database.
+  * Run rake db:setup and go out for a coffe, because you are loading all the towns in the world each time you seed the database.

 Development practices
 ---------------------